Nurse Scheduling Software Guide

 FACTS: Nurse Scheduling Software WILL Save You Money

 Making sure there is adequate coverage on every shift while avoiding or reducing overtime costs is a big challenge for a nursing manager.
 The issue isn’t limited to just nursing staff either.
 It also applies to clinical, support, and non-clinical staff, too.
 Overtime expenses add up quickly and considerably affect a unit’s bottom line.
 Supplemental agency and /or traveler staff used to fill open shifts also kill department budgets.

 Implementing nurse scheduling software can help your unit battle budget-busting overtime.

 Outdated, manual scheduling processes make it impossible to see the entire picture for more effective schedule management.
-Utilizing online software lets management instantly see overtime thresholds for available employees, anywhere, 24/7, from any device.
+Utilizing online healthcare scheduling software lets management instantly see overtime thresholds for available employees, anywhere, 24/7, from any device.